 INTRODUCTION

 SETTING THE SCENE

 The elaboration of the UNESCO 2001 Convention on the Protection of the Underwater Cultural Heritage

 Etienne Clément

 United States law on underwater cultural heritage: Can it support the goals and objectives of the UNESCO Convention?

 James K. Reap

 Abstracts

-LEGAL DISCOURSE AND THE REAL WORLD 26
+LEGAL DISCOURSE AND THE REAL WORLD

 The protection of underwater cultural heritage in Germany27

 Werner von Trützschler

 What an abstention might lead to: A critical analysis of Sweden's attitude to the Underwater Heritage Convention

 Thomas Adlercreutz

+Underwater cultural heritage as res extra commercium under the 2001 UNESCO Underwater Cultural Heritage Convention?43

+Wojciech Kowalski

-Wrecks of the WWI become officially cultural heritage in Finland43
+Wrecks of the WWI become officially cultural heritage in Finland51

 Matleena Haapala & Satu-Kaarina Virtala

 Abstracts

-INTERNATIONAL COOPERATION
+INTERNATIONAL COOPERATION57

 Protection of the underwater cultural heritage of Sri Lanka through international cooperation

 Prashantha Bandula Mandawala

 Factors affecting the ratification of the UNESCO Convention 2001 in the Asia and the Pacific region

 Mark Staniforth

 Analysis and diagnosis of how the right of damage acts in the theory of legal order that leads to the study of software: Heritage coefficient, which is inserted within the methodology of economic valorization underwater heritage

 María Marta Rae

-International Cooperation.
-Case study: Figurehead from a merchant ship in Finnish Exclusive Economic Zone113
+International cooperation.
+Case study: Figurehead from a merchant ship in Finnish Exclusive Economic Zone121

 Riin Alatalu & Maili Roio

 Abstracts